-Encourage your child to take advantage of these services by reminding them to reach out to staff at student services, other students, residence dons, professors or teaching assistants.
+Encourage your student to take advantage of these services by reminding them to reach out to staff at student services, other students, residence dons, professors or teaching assistants.
 They can also reach out to staff at the Indigenous student centre at their university.

 Most of us understand the feeling of having too little time and too much to do.
-Encourage your child to develop a way to stay organized and on top of their responsibilities that works for them – for example, creating a schedule based on established priorities, including project deadlines, studying, exams, exercise, spending time with friends and visiting home.
+Encourage your student to develop a way to stay organized and on top of their responsibilities that works for them – for example, creating a schedule based on established priorities, including project deadlines, studying, exams, exercise, spending time with friends and visiting home.

 Students receive a course outline or syllabus for each class they are taking that notes important contact information, due dates and course expectations at the beginning of each course.
 It is their responsibility to keep track of weekly readings, due dates and upcoming tasks.
-This means that proper planning, and assistance from peer mentors or academic support services, may assist your child with designing a plan to meet all their responsibilities.
+This means that proper planning, and assistance from peer mentors or academic support services, may assist your student with designing a plan to meet all their responsibilities.

 Most universities have confidentiality policies and students are expected to raise any issues or concerns directly with their professors or teaching assistants.
 All information disclosed by students to staff is confidential and will not be shared with family, other university staff or course instructors without the student’s written permission.

-Encourage your child to reach out to their university for guidance on any issues or challenges they experience.
+Encourage your student to reach out to their university for guidance on any issues or challenges they experience.
 Guidance can come in the form of Elders at the Indigenous student centre, academic advisors through their university’s registrar’s office or faculty, counsellors at health services or staff at accessibility services.